 - the member dies as a member-in-service, and

-- was married to the spouse for at least one year, and
+- was married for at least one year, and

 - had completed at least two years of creditable service.